Mango (retailer): History

+In April 2022, Mango launched its line of home essentials, Mango Home, via its website.
+Later, in May 2022, it started its expansion plan in the United States with the opening of its flagship store on Fifth Avenue in New York and three openings in Florida.
+By the end of 2022, Mango had ten stores in the U.S.

+In 2023, Mango extended its online sales services to 17 African countries, some of which represent new markets.
+The same year, Mango strengthens its presence in the Netherlands with the opening of seven new stores.

+In 2024, Mango announced the opening of its new store in Reims.
+The same year, Mango opened an online store on Roblox.

+By March 2024, Mango had over 14,000 employees working in more than 2,700 stores which operate in over 110 countries.

+To mark its 40th anniversary in 2024, Mango recently announced its collaboration with the brand Victoria Beckham in April.
+It was reported that the Victoria Beckham x Mango collection would be available from April 23, 2024.

+In April 2024, Mango invested in shared mobility start-up Hoop Carpool.
+The same period, Mango announced its expansion in the U.S. with the opening of new stores in Washington, D.C. and Massachusetts.
+Later, in May, Mango opened its store at Angel Central in London.
+Mango is also opening a new store in Marseille after the summer of 2024.

+Founder and chairman Isak Andic died in Collbató on 14 December 2024, after falling to his death while exploring caves.

+Also in 2024, the retailer returned to the Brazilian market after leaving the South American country in 2013.

+In August 2025, it was announced that fashion brand Mango had launched a pioneering virtual fashion assistant powered by generative artificial intelligence (AI).

 Controversies

 Bangladesh building collapse

 On 24 April 2013, the eight-story Rana Plaza commercial building collapsed in Savar, a sub-district near Dhaka, the capital of Bangladesh.
 At least 1,127 people died and over 2,438 were injured.
-The factory housed a number of separate garment factories employing around 5,000 people, several shops, and a bank and manufactured apparel for brands including the Benetton Group, Joe Fresh, The Children's Place, Primark, Monsoon, and DressBarn.
+The factory housed a number of separate garment factories employing around 5,000 people, several shops, and a bank and manufactured apparel for brands including the Benetton Group, Joe Fresh, The Children's Place, Primark, Monsoon, and Dressbarn.
 Of the 29 brands identified as having sourced products from the Rana Plaza factories, only 9 attended meetings held in November 2013 to agree a proposal on compensation to the victims.
 Several companies refused to sign including Walmart, Carrefour, Bonmarché, Mango, Auchan and Kik.
-The agreement was signed by Primark, Loblaw, Bonmarche and El Corte Ingles.
+The agreement was signed by Primark, Loblaw, Bonmarche, and El Corte Inglés.